ethannguyens/insta-flickr/README.md

 ```
 $ yarn run start
 ```
-This will enable webpack watch, hot module reloading, linting watch and test watch.
+This will start webpack watch, hot module reloading, linting watch and test watch.
 This allows developers to develop with instant feedback from the browser thanks to hot module reloading.

+* The task will automatically open test page on [http://localhost:3003](http://localhost:3003).

-The task will automatically open the page  [http://localhost:5000](http://localhost:5000).
+* The task will automatically open the app on [http://localhost:5000](http://localhost:5000).

 The bundle version of development contains source map allow developers to easily debug.

 ### Deployment Mode